top of page

 Think in Systems, Not Campaigns

-If you build for one activation you miss the chance to have an experience unfold across platforms and over time.Making sure everything works together and enhances each other demands aligned messaging, platform-specific content, and cross-campaign engagement tracking.
-Don't judge success on one moment or one touchpoint.
+If you build for one activation you miss the chance to have an experience unfold across platforms and over time.
+To make sure that everything works together and enhances each other, you need to make sure messaging is aligned but also appropriate for the platform.
+You also want to make sure you don't judge success on one moment or one touchpoint, but instead set up cross-campaign engagement tracking with platform specific KPIs to guage impact.
 Awareness grows faster when your efforts are connected, not siloed.

 Comments